 An individual with a valid Social Security number or a taxpayer identification number, including the Account Owner, can be a Beneficiary.
 A Beneficiary can be of any age and need not be a resident of Illinois.
-Each Account may have only one designated Beneficiary, but different Account Owners may establish different Accounts for the same Beneficiary, provided that the total balances in such Accounts, and all other accounts in other Illinois Section 529 Programs, do not exceed the Maximum Account Balance.
+Each Account may have only one designated Beneficiary, but different Account Owners may establish different Accounts for the same Beneficiary, provided that the total balances in such Accounts, and all other accounts in other Illinois Section 529 Programs, including any Illinois First Steps account, do not exceed the Maximum Account Balance.
 An Account Owner may also name himself or herself as the Beneficiary.